baleada/docs/assets/markdown/logic/classes/Syncable.md

 How Syncable writes state
 </NiftyHeading>

-The way Syncable writes state varies based on the user-specified `editsFullArray` option, the instance's `type` property, and the `options` object passed by the user as the `write` method's first argument.
+The way Syncable writes state varies based on your `editsFullArray` option, the instance's `type` property, and the `options` object passed by you as the `write` method's first argument.

 First, here's a breakdown of what `options` can contain: